JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

 However, there are scenarios where delegation is not supported, even with the Dataverse connector.
 In these scenarios, by default, only the first 500 records will be returned from the data source.
 Let's adjust the app to reduce the number of records returned from the data source when queries can't be delegated, and then adjust the gallery formula so that delegation is no longer supported.

-1. In the app designer view, click on the **Settings** icon in the bottom left of the screen:
+1. In the canvas designer view, click on the **Settings** icon in the bottom left of the screen:

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_19.png)